bb-io/Slack/README.md

 ## Connecting

-1. Navigate to apps and search for Slack.
-If you cannot find Slack then click _Add App_ in the top right corner, select Slack and add the app to your Blackbird environment.
+1. Navigate to Apps, and identify the **Slack** app.
+You can use search to find it.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My organization'.
 4. Click _Authorize connection_.